Geula Zylberman: Exhibitions in Venezuela

 Geula's artwork has been exhibited in a series of museums, government buildings and private collections.
 In 1971, she was part of a select group of local and international artists, presenting her work in the Museo de Bellas Artes de Caracas along with Jesus Soto, Francisco Narvaez, Rodin and Pablo Picasso.
 Between October 7 and October 17 of the same year, Geula presented 56 paintings in the Galeria de Arte Sans Souci, in Caracas, Venezuela Of this exhibition, some of the leading Venezuelan journalists, like Orlando Materan Alfonso, described her as "Geula Color and Emotion", admiring her "landscapes with deep feelings and colors of tropical earth" and Nella Carmona Paginas said Geula was "a great spokesperson of our land, they are the paintings of such renowned artist that have managed to captivate with her spatula the one thousand and one pathways of this land of grace".
 The Daily Journal wrote that "Venezuelan folklore and landscape [make] up the theme of the majority of Geula's paintings, which are executed in a very particular style".

-International Exhibitions
+International exhibitions

 Geula also represented Venezuela in the 1st "Sol del Caribe" Fair held at the InterContinental Hotel in Curaçao from November 19 to December 5, 1971.

 By the year 1972, some of Geula's paintings were being presented at the Headquarters of the United Nations representing Venezuela and at the Winston Gallery in New York City.

-Between 1960 and 1979, her art was exhibited abroad in Culture House, Yaffa, Israel, United Nations Plaza, New York City, USA, Intercultural Exchange Exposition in Bucharest, Romania, Conahotu Building, New York City, USA, and the Primera Feria Internacional Sol del Caribe, Hotel Intercontinental, Curaçao.
+Between 1960 and 1979, her art was exhibited abroad in Culture House, Yaffa, Israel, United Nations Plaza, New York City, US, Intercultural Exchange Exposition in Bucharest, Romania, Conahotu Building, New York City, US, and the Primera Feria Internacional Sol del Caribe, Hotel Intercontinental, Curaçao.